CobaltBSD/cobalt-linux/README.md

 Cobalt Linux contains no package manager, other than the `pkg` shell script which provides a way of automating the build process.
 Other than what is provided on install, how you maintain your system is up to you.
 Of course, distribution-agnostic package managers like Nix and pkgsrc are good options as well, but out of scope for the base system provided.

-Furthermore, Cobalt Linux can be installed in a sandbox within another distribution
+Furthermore, Cobalt Linux can be installed in a sandbox within another distribution, using bwrap (or chroot, if you like living dangerously).
+In doing so, you won't need to install a bootloader, kernel and some other packages.